1Numankhan/Google-data-analytics-BellaBeat-data-analysis-case-study/README.md

 5. Cited: citation is unknown.

 # Data organization and storage
 There are 18 datasets in **FITBIT data**. every dataset represents different aspects of the Fitbit data.
-The data is long and wide and some dataset has Rows up to 2 million, I upload all the necessary datasets into **big query** under the project **bellabeat_case_study** with the dataset name **Fi
+The data is long and wide and some dataset has Rows up to 2 million, I upload all the necessary datasets into **big query** under the project **bellabeat_case_study** with the dataset names.

 # 3. Process phase